ec-jrc/lisflood-utilities/README.md

 - -c, --conf: Set the grid configuration type to use.
 Right now only 5x5km, 1arcmin are available.
 - -v, --var: Set the variable to be processed.
 Right now only variables pr,pd,tn,tx,ws,rg,pr6,ta6 are available.

-The input folder must contain the meteo observation in text files with file name format:  \<var\>YYYYMMDDHHMI_YYYYMMDDHHMISS.txt
+The input folder must contain the meteo observations in text files in KIWIS format that will be parsed, filtered and the tool will generate another text file in TSV format with name pattern:  \<var\>YYYYMMDDHHMI_YYYYMMDDHHMISS.txt
-The files must contain the columns longitude, latitude, observation_value is separated by TAB and without the header.
+These TSV files contain all the observation that will be used in the interpolation and have the columns longitude, latitude, observation_value separated by TAB and without the header.
 Not mandatory but could help to store the files in a folder structure like: ./YYYY/MM/DD/\<var\>YYYYMMDDHHMI_YYYYMMDDHHMISS.txt

 Example of command that will generate a NetCDF file containing the precipitation (pr) grids for March 2023: